Furnishing a new place: what it actually costs

 Lead time tolerance

 Stock furniture (what's in a warehouse right now) costs more retail and gives you fewer options.
-Workshop-direct furniture costs less and gives you more control — but you need to wait 4 to 12 weeks.
+Made-to-order furniture costs less and gives you more control — but you need to wait 4 to 12 weeks.
 If you have a move-in deadline and no flex, that constrains your sourcing significantly.

 How many rooms at once